EricZinda/docsproto/devhowto/devhowtoEvents.md

 This means, first, that we need a mechanism for handling event variables and, second, that our implementation of `_large_a_1` needs to be modified to pay attention in case its event is modified in some way.

 Handling event variables in our solver will be easy.
-Since they need to be able to capture which could be a large buildup of modifications in a given sentences, we'll use a dictionary for them, and we'll add a helper function to the `State` object to modify them:
+Since they need to be able to capture what could be a large buildup of modifications in a given sentence, we'll use a dictionary for them.
+We'll add a helper function to the `State` object to modify them:

 ~~~